axelarnetwork/axelarate-community/README.md

 ```bash
 KEYRING_PASSWORD=.. ./scripts/node.sh -e docker
 ```

-Note For Docker Users
-The container image is built with the axelard user, and we recommend running the container rootless.
-However due to issues with file permissions, this does not work gracefully with some linux systems.
-To solve this, we run the container with the `--user 0:0` flag to run as root and manually set the `HOME` to `/home/axelard`.
-If you wish to run in rootless mode, you have two options:
+⚠️ **Process inside container runs with root user.
+See note below**

+> **RootLess Docker Note**
+>
+> On some linux systems the permissions for bind mounted directories do not propagate to the container. i.e the axelar root directory, for e.g. ~/.axelar_testnet will not have the correct permissions for the axelard user inside the container to be able to modify it with.
+>
+> In this case, you have two options.
+>
-Option 1: Create the root directory on your machine. e.g ~/.axelar_testnet, and then manually change the ownership to 1000:1001. e.g `chown -R 1000:1001 ~/.axelar_testnet.
-This requires sudo privilleges on the machine.
+> One option is to create the directory in advance and change the ownership to 1000:1001, where 1000 is axelard user inside container and 1001 is the axelard group inside the container.
+This requires root permission on the host machine.
+>
-Option 2: Manually build the container from the github.com/axelarnet/axelar-core, replace the user in the Dockerfile to your current user and group id to your current group.
-With this you will have to run the containers with flag `--user YOUR_USER_ID:YOUR_GROUP_ID`.
+> The second option is to build the container image from source.
+Checkout the correct tag in axelar-core.
+Modify the Dockerfile in axelar-core to reflect your user and group.
+You will also have to modify the image name in the scripts here to deploy the image you just created.

 ### Example for Host Mode (Binaries)
 ```bash